Wildcat: Behaviour and ecology

 Both wildcat species are largely nocturnal and solitary, except during the breeding period and when females have young.
 The size of home ranges of females and males varies according to terrain, the availability of food, habitat quality and the age structure of the population.
 Male and female home ranges overlap, though core areas within territories are avoided by other cats.
 Females tend to be more sedentary than males, as they require an exclusive hunting area when raising kittens.
 Wildcats usually spend the day in a hollow tree, a rock crevice or in dense thickets.

 It is also reported to shelter in abandoned burrows of other species such as of red fox (Vulpes vulpes) and in European badger (Meles meles) setts in Europe, and of fennec (Vulpes zerda) in Africa.

 When threatened, it retreats into a burrow, rather than climb trees.
 When taking residence in a tree hollow, it selects one low to the ground.
 Dens in rocks or burrows are lined with dry grasses and bird feathers.
 Dens in tree hollows usually contain enough sawdust to make lining unnecessary.
 If the den becomes infested with fleas, the wildcat shifts to another den.
-During winter, when snowfall prevents the European wildcat from travelling long distances, it remains within its den until travel conditions improve.
+During winter, when snowfall prevents the European wildcat from travelling long distances, it remains in its den until travel conditions improve.

 Territorial marking consists of spraying urine on trees, vegetation and rocks, depositing faeces in conspicuous places, and leaving scent marks through glands in its paws.
 It also leaves visual marks by scratching trees.